DinisMachado87/job_it/README.md

    ```

 By experimenting with these different approaches and considering the timing of model initialization, eventually the issues were resolved, leading to a stable and functional database implementation.

+## Reflection on Project Scope and Agile Development

+After two days of struggling with an error loop, I came to the realization that I needed to further reduce the scope of the project.
+Initially, my `models.py` file was extensive, aiming to cover a wide range of functionalities and options.
+However, this ambitious approach led to complexities and difficulties in implementation.

+The overwhelming moments during this process made me understand the importance and relevance of agile functionality in software development.
+Agile methodology emphasizes incremental and iterative development, allowing for adjustments and adaptations along the way.

+In response to the challenges faced, I decided to streamline the project and implement functionality progressively.
+This shift in approach enabled me to focus on the core features and build them out more efficiently.
+It also helped in maintaining my mental health and avoiding burnout by breaking down the workload into manageable tasks.

+The `models.py` code was refactored to prioritize essential functionalities, focusing on the job matching aspect.
+By doing so, I was able to create a more robust and manageable codebase, ensuring better maintainability and scalability in the long run.

+Moving forward, I intend to continue embracing agile principles in my development process, recognizing their role in contributing to the successful and efficient development of applications.
+This experience has reinforced the importance of adaptability and flexibility in tackling software development challenges.

 ## Contributors